 Duke of Edinburgh

-The majority of our girls enrol for Bronze Level at the start of Year 10.
+The majority of our students enrol for Bronze Level at the start of Year 10.

-An exceptionally large number of these girls will go on to do Silver in Year 11 and Gold in the Sixth Form.
+An exceptionally large number of these students will go on to do Silver in Year 11 and Gold in the Sixth Form.

 D of E components include